5.1 Introduction to Linear Regression

 5.1.2 Overview

-Using a sample data set \((x_i, y_i)\) for \(i = 1, \ldots, n\) and least squares error, we derive an estimated model \(\hat{y} = b_0 + b_1x\).
+From a random sample of paired observations \((x_i, y_i)\) for \(i = 1, \ldots, n\) we estimate this relationship using the least-squares method, yielding the fitted model \(\hat{y} = b_0 + b_1x\).

 Let’s see regression in action as we consider an application to understanding biases in course evaluations.

-variable | description |
+| variable | description |

 score |